BlogInvesting

 Watch-outs: As a fund, it shares Portfolia's trade-off: you back a thesis rather than pick deals.
 Confirm the current fund minimum directly, as it changes between funds.

-Best for: Best for investors who want a fund structure plus a very large peer network.
+Best for: investors who want a fund structure plus a very large peer network.

 Where to start: Visit howwomeninvest.com for current fund details.